sukhiboi/blog-frontend/README.md

 ## About

-Blog is a simple website where you can write a blog post and share it with the community.
+Knowledge House is a simple website where you can write a blog post and share it with the community.

 ## Features

-Blog comes with a list of features that helps you to easily share your knowledge with the community.abs
+Knowledge House comes with a list of features that helps you to easily share your knowledge with the community

 - Let's you create a post and publish it
 - Let's you edit a published post